 No. You may take up to 32 semester hours (10 courses plus 2 units of Mentored Ministry) toward a Master of Divinity degree or 18 semester hours (6 courses) toward a Master of Arts degrees, keeping in mind that the courses chosen must meet the requirements of your degree program.

 Tuition costs are determined by which Gordon-Conwell campus you are a part of.
 These rates can be found in the Future Student section of this website, listed as "Tuition and Fees" under each campus.

-You may register for a Semlink class up until the day it begins, but keep in mind that courses are limited in size and some may fill up.
+You may register for a Semlink+ class up until the day it begins, but keep in mind that courses are limited in size and some may fill up.
 Register early if you are able to do so.
 Please consult your campus's academic calendar or contact the Semlink office for the specific dates when each semester's registration will open.

 Students interact with professors and fellow students via interactive assignments throughout the class.
 Semlink students also have access to audio recordings of all on-campus chapel messages.